-The Trust was founded by the Trust Deed dated 22 November 1988.
-It is an exempt charity, regulated by HEFCE.
-The Trustees have reviewed their Constitution, and, in publishing a Revised Deed that came into effect on 6 July 2017, have brought it up to date with the requirements of the Charities Act 2011 and current employment law.
+The Trust was founded by the Trust Deed dated 22 November 1988 (amended 6 July 2017).
+It is an exempt charity, regulated by the Office for Students (OFS).
+The Trustees have reviewed their Constitution, and, have brought it up to date with the requirements of the Charities Act 2011 and current employment law.